ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The client instance MUST NOT modify the URI when launching it, in particular the client instance MUST NOT add any parameters to the URI.
-The URI MUST be reachable from the end user's browser, though the URI MAY be opened on a separate device from the client instance itself.
+The URI MUST be reachable from the end-user's browser, though the URI MAY be opened on a separate device from the client instance itself.
 The URI MUST be accessible from an HTTP GET request and MUST be protected by HTTPS or equivalent means.

 ### Interaction at the User Code URI {#interaction-usercode}

-When the end user is directed to enter a short code through the ["user_code"](#response-interact-usercode) mode, the client instance communicates the user code to the end-user and directs the end user to enter that code at an associated URI.
+When the end-user is directed to enter a short code through the ["user_code"](#response-interact-usercode) mode, the client instance communicates the user code to the end-user and directs the end-user to enter that code at an associated URI.
 This mode is used when the client instance is not able to facilitate launching an arbitrary URI.
-The associated URI could be statically configured with the client instance or communicated in the response from the AS, but the client instance communicates that URL to the end user.
+The associated URI could be statically configured with the client instance or communicated in the response from the AS, but the client instance communicates that URL to the end-user.
 As a consequence, these URIs SHOULD be short.

-In many cases, the URI indicates a web page hosted at the AS, allowing the AS to authenticate the end user as the RO and interactively provide consent.
+In many cases, the URI indicates a web page hosted at the AS, allowing the AS to authenticate the end-user as the RO and interactively provide consent.
 If the URI is hosted by the AS, the AS MUST determine the grant request being referenced from the user code.
 If the user code cannot be associated with a currently active